 As a primary schooler I was saturated with American and British television comedy sitcoms which stimulated a life-time interest in the absurd, satire and whimsy.
 I grew up in a beach-side suburb of inner Sydney in the 1960s which became fractured by demographic expansion over three decades.
 The city became more gentrified after the l960's, forcing children of residents to move out of Sydney for housing.
 With my exhibition entitled Fragmented Values: Compulsive Lives at the Tin Sheds in 2001 I sought to reflect the change and fragmentation of inner city culture and value systems in the affected generations.

-In the exhibition “Groupthink” at Lost Bear Gallery in September, 2016 I have sought to examine the nature of group behaviour across a range of sub-cultures and social environments.
-The paintings on canvas and paper focus on sporting, business, recreational and leisure milieus which appear mundane and benign, but reveal recent change in cultural and social values, family behaviour and human relationships.
+In September 2016 I held an exhibition of work commenced in 1998 entitled “Groupthink” at the Lost Bear Gallery where I have sought to examine the nature of group behaviour across a range of subcultures and social environments.
+The paintings on canvas and paper focus on sporting, business, recreational and leisure milieus which appear mundane and benign, but reveal contemporary change in cultural and social values, family behaviour and human relationships.

 Through fictitious and purposely ambiguous subjects I hope to stimulate the audience’s curiosity to question what is actually occurring in my paintings.
-These should elicit a large variety of interpretations and judgements from the viewers.
-The viewers are led to analyze the motives of the characters in these faux narratives and often suspect their behavior.
-I have intended these works to be publicly accessible by referring to scenarios that are familiar to people in general and don’t need a specialised knowledge of art through which to engage with the scenarios.
 These fictional narratives are composites of experiences, events and characters which may resonate with the audience’s memories.